The Big 5 - Municipal Housing Platform

 - Aligning property tax rates for single-family and multi-family homes.

-- Keeping development charge and parkland dedication increases reasonable.
+- Limiting development charge and parkland dedication increases.

 - Advocating for a land value tax and exploring other revenue tools.